LesPristy/aeon-amd-solominer/README.md

-# wolf-xmr-miner

-###NOTE: Wolf's XMR Miner is no longer maintained - please use https://github.com/genesismining/sgminer-gm.
+# aeon-amd-solominer (forked from wolf-xmr-miner)

-Wolf's OpenCL XMR Miner for AMD GPUs
+LesPristy's OpenCL AEON Miner for AMD GPUs

 If you get an error about `clCreateBuffer`, lower your `rawintensity`.
 See the example config [xmr.conf](xmr.conf) for details.